 ID Interface Co ntent IF01 Name Bluetooth discovery Description This interface provides operations to perform a Bluetooth scan and discover open Bluetooth devices Key inputs Bluetooth scanning interval and timeout.
-Response lists all the Bluetooth devices and downloads the device description file using the JRL provided by the Bluetooth service.
+Response It lists all the Bluetooth devices and downloads the device description file using the URL provided by the Bluetooth service.
 IF02 Name Local network discovery Description This interface provides operations to perform a Multicast-DNS scan to find beacon services published on the local (WLAN, etc.) network.
 Key inputs Service type.
 Response It lists all the devices using the webthing service and downloads the device description file using the URL provided by mDNS discovery.
 IF03 Name Device provisioning Description This interface goes through the semantic representations and checks them against the requirement for provisioning of the device.
 Key inputs Semantics representation file of discovered beacons.
 Response It either adds the device to the client database or rejects it.
 IF04 Name Licensing provisioning Description The interface checks for the license in the semantic representation file and automatically makes a contract for usage of the device.
 Key inputs Semantics representation file and information for device usage.
-Response It deploys a contract and compensates for the usage of the provisioned device.